Rizzler Sports Logo

 Rules

 Little League International governs youth baseball and softball for millions of players across divisions from Tee Ball through Juniors (ages 4-16).
-The rules that matter most on game day — pitch count limits, mandatory rest days, the catcher-to-pitcher restriction, minimum play requirements, and substitution rules — are all covered here with the specific numbers coaches need to know.
+The rules that matter most on game day are all covered here with the specific numbers coaches need to know: pitch count limits, mandatory rest days, the catcher-to-pitcher restriction, minimum play requirements, and substitution rules.

 Flat isometric illustration of a Little League field with coaches and umpires, a scoreboard, and a rulebook in the foreground